Plants usually need sunlight, but do you know about Edible Plants That Grow In The Dark without ANY space? Check out

-White asparagus gets its white color due to the absence of light; growing them in a dark spot of your home would be perfect.
+White asparagus gets its white color due to the absence of light; growing them in a dark spot in your home would be perfect.
 Plant the seeds or roots (crowns) in a production bed, 1/2 inch deep and 2 inches apart, and water them moderately.
 They’ll take 10-12 days to germinate.
 Keep them buried in the soil (seeds), leaving only the top 2 inches exposed (crowns).
 You will have to wait for a year before you can harvest them.

 White asparagus is loaded with nutrients such as Vitamin A, B6, C, E, Iron, Potassium, Riboflavin, Niacin, and Thiamin.
 Also, it is very low in sodium and calories.

 6. Forced Rhubarb

 You can grow rhubarbs by planting their crowns in the dark.
 As the name implies, you can force rhubarb crowns by covering them with a container or a large bin and placing them in freezing temperatures (0 C).
-After its roots are chilled, take them indoors and put them in a warm, dark spot, lighted by candles.
+After its roots are chilled, take them indoors and put them in a warm, dark spot lighted by candles.
 Cover them with peat, soil, or sawdust—also, mulch from outside as it preserves the heat inside the bin.
-You can harvest these forced stalks in 4-6 weeks for cooking purposes when they reach 20-30 cms (7-12 inches) in length.
+You can harvest these forced stalks in 4-6 weeks for cooking purposes when they reach 20-30 cm (7-12 inches) in length.